nikcleju/IT_Course/Lectures/02_SourceCoding.md

 ### Uniquely decodable codes are non-singular

 - Theorem:
-    - An uniquely decodable code is non-singular
+    - A uniquely decodable code is non-singular

 - Proof: by contradiction
     - Assume the uniquely-decodable code is singular
     - This means some codewords are not unique (two different messages have same codeword)
     - When decoding that codeword, you obviously can't decide which is the corresponding message
-    - Contradition: the code is not uniquely decodable
+    - Contradiction: the code is not uniquely decodable
     - So if the code is uniquely-decodable, it must be non-singular

-* Note: the converse is not necessary true; there exist some non-singular codes which are not uniquely-decodable
+* Note: the converse is not necessarily true; there exist some non-singular codes which are not uniquely-decodable

 * Relation between code types: